On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Intermediate approximations

 In what follows, we explore a small set of possible approximations, leaving out of the scope of this work valuable contributions that go towards the same direction, such as data-vector compression \cite{heavens2017massive,gualdi_geometrical_2019,Gualdi:2019sfc}, covariance matrix shrinkage \cite{stein1972improving,taylor2013putting,joachimi2017non} or resampling \cite{efron1982jackknife,schneider2011fast}.

 We refer to $PP$, $PB$, and $BB$, respectively, as the blue, yellow, and orange sub-matrices of the full matrix shown in Figure~\ref{fig: sketch}.
-We consider the following approximations, all of them being positive-definite, having the full power spectrum auto-covariance $PP$ and of course all the diagonal terms: \begin{itemize} \item ``Auto'': Include the full $PP$ and $BB$ boxes, setting to zero the $PB$ cross-covariance. \item ``Common-$k$'': Include the full $PP$ box, and in $PB,BB$ only the terms which correspond to configurations that have a $k$-vector in common. \item ``$\tau$-threshold'': beyond the full $PP$ box, only include the terms that are higher than a certain threshold $\tau$ in the reduced covariance matrix. \item ``$\tau$Common-$k$'': Apply the $\tau$ threshold, as stated above, to the ``Common-$k$'' case. \end{itemize} Several additional approximations were initially considered, including the modifications to the ``Common-$k$'' approach restricting the $BB$ box to only include the off-diagonal terms corresponding to the same triangle $(k_1,k_2,k_3)$, and also the case with all coefficients for $PP$ and $PB$ and with a diagonal $BB$ box.
+We consider the following approximations, all of them being positive-definite, having the full power spectrum auto-covariance $PP$ and of course all the diagonal terms: \begin{itemize} \item ``Auto'': Include the full $PP$ and $BB$ boxes, setting to zero the $PB$ cross-covariance. \item ``Common-$k$'': Include the full $PP$ box, and in $PB,BB$ only the terms which correspond to configurations that have a $k$-vector in common. \item ``$\tau$-threshold'': beyond the full $PP$ box, only include the terms that are higher than a certain threshold $\tau$ in the reduced covariance matrix. \item ``$(\tau)$Common-$k$'': Apply the $\tau$ threshold, as stated above, to the ``Common-$k$'' case. \end{itemize} Several additional approximations were initially considered, including the modifications to the ``Common-$k$'' approach restricting the $BB$ box to only include the off-diagonal terms corresponding to the same triangle $(k_1,k_2,k_3)$, and also the case with all coefficients for $PP$ and $PB$ and with a diagonal $BB$ box.
 These approximations yielded matrices that were not positive-definite and hence were discarded.
-Thresholds over $\sim0.04$ in the $\tau$-threshold approximation are also not positive definite for our present analysis, hence our choice of 0.03 for this case.
+Thresholds over $\sim0.04$ in the $\tau$-threshold approximation are also not positive definite for our present analysis.
+We adopt a threshold of 3\%: the resulting matrix offers a balance between being as sparse as possible while maintaining similarity with the full covariance matrix.
+Note that there may be a connection between this value and the findings of \cite{hou2022measurement}, where a level of noise of $\sim2\%$ is reported in the covariance matrices of the \textsc{Patchy} simulations.